 a.
-Applicant's Requests and Issues: The current characterization of service for period the der review is General (Under Honorable Conditions).
-The applicant requests an upgrade to Honorable and a narrative reason change.
-The applicant seeks relief contending, they served honorably and the narrative reason is not an accurate description of who they are and it is destroying any chance for any serious career, making it hard for them to support themselves and their spouse.
+Applicant's Requests and Issues: The current characterization of service for period theder review is General (Under Honorable Conditions).
+The applicant requests an upgrade to Honorable.

 b.
+The applicant seeks relief contending, they were found not guilty but still discharged for what they were found not guilty for.

-Board Type and Decision: In a records review conducted on 6 March 2024, and by a 5-0 vote, the Board denied the request upon finding the separation was both proper and equitable.
+c.
+Board Type and Decision: In a records review conducted on 10 May 2024, and by a 5-0 vote, the Board denied the request upon finding the separation was both proper and equitable.